jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 keys manually.
 These additional steps can be explained via command line print statements by the Ansible playbook as it runs.

-Editing the user setting is assomplished by using the `group`, `lininfile`, and `user` modules.
+Editing the user setting is accomplished by using the `group`, `lineinfile`, and `user` modules.
 These modules allow Ansible to add a "wheel" group, grant that group sudo privileges by editing the sudo config file, and then add the current user to that group.
 The wheel group is an administrative group often used to